naveensivakumar14/ZATN/README.md

-# 21-11-2024: Creating Routes Using Express JS
+#  Class 7 : 21-11-2024: Creating Routes Using Express JS

 Introduction to Express JS
 Understanding the Express.js framework and its advantages for building web applications.
 Setting up and defining routes for handling various HTTP methods (GET, POST, etc.).
 We are implementing dynamic routing to handle parameters and queries.
 Building a simple application with multiple API endpoints using Express.js.

+#  Class 8 : 25-11-2024: CRUD get routes, Thunder client testing using express js